tango-controls/rfc/2/README.md

 `admin-device-name` MUST not be used for Devices of other than `DServer` Device Class.

-### Reserved Device Class Names
+### Reserved Class Names

-Devices of some of Device Classes are used to provide standard Tango Controls System services.
+Devices of some of Classes are used to provide standard Tango Controls System services.
-These Device Classes' Names SHOULD not be used for other purposes.
-Below is a list of reserved Device Class Names:
+These Classes' Names SHOULD not be used for other purposes.
+Below is a list of reserved Class Names:

 * `%i"DataBaseds"`, see [RFC 6/Database](/6)
 * `%i"TangoAccessControl"`